With a shell, new members of Transition Central were invited into the group.

 When you decide to commit to your life’s work and stick to the plan, it does ask something from you.
 It requires determination, courage and persistence.
 You need to learn how to deal with your own inner resistance that will always come up, whatever you do.

-I initiated Transition Headquarters to support and encourage a small, dedicated and high-trust group of people who want to walk the path together.
+I initiated Transition Central to support and encourage a small, dedicated and high-trust group of people who want to walk the path together.

 What have been the most important lessons?